 What books do I need?

-- a time management system of your choice, either print or digital, such as a calendar or agenda
+- A time management system of your choice, either print or digital, such as an agenda or calendar.

 How do I keep track of everything?